darklab8/darklab_article_parallel_pytest/README.md

 > The GNU Gettext runtime supports only one locale per process.
 It is not thread-safe to use multiple locales and encodings in the same process.
 This is perfectly fine for applications that interact directly with a single user like most GUI applications, but is problematic for services and servers.

-After having found an interesting source of information [at this page](https://stackoverflow.com/questions/45733763/pytest-run-tests-parallel), we can assume that default method to run pytest uses multithreading, but multiprocessing is clearly possible as well.
+After having found an interesting source of information [at this page](https://stackoverflow.com/questions/45733763/pytest-run-tests-parallel), we can assume that default method to run pytest looks like uses multithreading, but multiprocessing is clearly possible as well.
 (See code below).
 It can fix part of test problems at least.

 ```bash
 pip install pytest-xdist